Solstice: Solstice determination

 In 2012, the journal DIO found that accuracy of one or two hours with balanced errors can be attained by observing the Sun's equal altitudes about S = twenty degrees (or d = about 20 days) before and after the summer solstice because the average of the two times will be early by q arc minutes where q is (πe cosA)/3 times the square of S in degrees (e = earth orbit eccentricity, A = earth's perihelion or Sun's apogee), and the noise in the result will be about 41 hours divided by d if the eye's sharpness is taken as one arc minute.

+Guo Shoujing, a Chinese astronomer, found that the taller the gnomon, the more acurately the journey of the sun could be measured.
+He designed the 12.6 m gnomon constructed at Gaocheng Astronomical Observatory in 1276.
+The measurements from Gaocheng determined the length of the year to within one minute of the current measurement, a value in accord with the value of the Gregorian Calendar, but obtained 300 years earlier..

 Astronomical almanacs define the solstices as the moments when the Sun passes through the solstitial colure, i.e. the times when the apparent geocentric celestial longitude of the Sun is equal to 90° (June solstice) or 270° (December solstice).
 The dates of the solstice varies each year and may occur a day earlier or later depending on the time zone.
 Because the earth's orbit takes slightly longer than a calendar year of 365 days, the solstices occur slightly later each calendar year, until a leap day re-aligns the calendar with the orbit.
 Thus the solstices always occur between June 20 and 22 and between December 20 and 23 in a four-year-long cycle with the 21st and 22nd being the most common dates, as can be seen in the schedule at the start of the article.